Nick Fury Jr.

-Nicholas Joseph "Nick" Fury Jr. (Marcus Johnson) is a fictional comic book character appearing in books published by Marvel Comics.
+Nicholas Joseph "Nick" Fury Jr. (Sgt.
+Marcus Johnson) is a fictional character appearing in American comic books published by Marvel Comics.
 He is a son and successor of former U.S. Army hero/super-spy and the intelligence agency S.H.I.E.L.D. director Nick Fury.
 The character first appeared in Battle Scars #1 (January 2012), which was written by Matt Fraction, Chris Yost, and Cullen Bunn, and penciled by Scot Eaton.

 Publication history

 The character was introduced in the debut issue of the miniseries Battle Scars (January 2012), which was written by Matt Fraction, Chris Yost, and Cullen Bunn, and penciled by Scot Eaton.
 The character bears a strong resemblance to the Ultimate Marvel version of Nick Fury and the Marvel Cinematic Universe incarnation as portrayed by Samuel L. Jackson; the Ultimate version's appearance was based on that of Jackson before the actor's portrayal in the films.

 Nick Fury Jr. appears in the 2013 Secret Avengers series by Nick Spencer and Luke Ross.

 In January 2017, Marvel announced that the character would get his first ongoing solo series named Nick Fury.

+In 2023 the character was the co-main character of the double sized one-shot Fury published to commemorate the character Nick Fury's 60th anniversary.